mrtngamper/IEGUI/Documentation/README.md

     </p>

 The AI package should contain the abstract class ImageEnhanceMethod which loads data from config files.
-Every enhancement-method should have its on class which extends ImageEnhanceMethod and implements the getCMD() method.
+Every enhancement-method should have its own class which extends ImageEnhanceMethod and implements the getCMD() method.

 <p align="center">
       <img src="Images/ai.png" width="80%" title="hover text">